Noam-dv/2d-Depth-Simulation/README.md

 ## Overview

-This is a project im just publishing the source with no assets (via .gitignore) bc the game isnt out yet
+This is a project im just publishing the source with no assets
 ![Game Screenshot](imgs/g.gif)

 ## License